-MacroView DMF and Message 8.5 and later versions support Modern Authentication and install with this feature enabled by default.
+MacroView DMF and Message version 8.5 and later support Modern Authentication and enable this feature by default.

 What is Modern Authentication?

 When MacroView DMF or Message need to access SharePoint Online they use the Microsoft Authentication Library (MSAL) to do so.
 MSAL is a code library designed to make secured resources in your directory available to client applications using OAuth security tokens.
 MSAL works with OAuth to verify claims and to exchange tokens (rather than passwords), to grant a user access to a resource.

 In the past, the authority in a transaction like this one - the server that knows how to validate user claims and issue the needed tokens - might have been a Security Token Service on-premises, or even Active Directory Federation Services.
 However, modern authentication centralizes that authority by using Azure AD.

 MacroView DMF and Message use the OAuth 2.0 authorization code flow to securely acquire an access token that can be used to access SharePoint Online.

 Once you are signed in with Modern Authentication enabled in MacroView DMF or Message, you will only be asked to sign in if you change your password, sign out or do not use DMF/Message for long periods of time.